compsys-progtools/fall2025/resources/glossary.md

 floating point number
 :  the concept that the decimal can move within the number (ex. scientific notation; you move the decimal based on the exponent on the 10). can represent more numbers than a fixed point number.

+fraction
+:  (in float) the bits representing the fractional part of the number :  also called the significand
+:  52 bits for a 64 bit float

 fork
 :  a related repository, a full copy of the repo